CHLai2025/13CMethylNetworAnalysis/README.md

 Download CSPc_4E_example.zip

-n example is in the CSP_input file
+An example is in the CSP_input file

 Run the scripts to get the connection information